kigster/molder/README.md

  * next we pass `-a environment=production` — notice that our provision command defined in the template uses `{{ environment }}` token, even though no such attribute is defined in any of the templates. if we do not supply this argument, the value of environment in the command line would be blank.

    * Note that you can pass multiple attributes, separated by a slash, like so: `-a environment=production/flavor=c5.4xlarge`

+   * You can also pass multiple attributes by using `-a/--attrs` more than once, eg. `-a key1=value1 -a key2=value2 ....`

  * The final argument is the template file.
 The default location is `config/molder.yml` — so if you place the file in that folder you don't need to pass `-c` argument.